 Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.
-Results were submitted every month.
+Results were submitted every month and displayed in the patient waiting area.
+Results from the previous months had been positive.